Acurast/mina-zkoracles/README.md

 More details on the [Acurast architecture](https://docs.acurast.com/acurast-protocol/architecture/architecture) and how [Acurast’s off-chain execution layer](https://docs.acurast.com/acurast-protocol/architecture/end-to-end) is structured can be found in the [Acurast Docs](https://docs.acurast.com).

+## Deployment

+The frontend is deployed on GitHub Pages through GitHub actions.

+The worker to update the oracles is deployed on Google Cloud and is scheduled to run every 15 minutes via cronjob.

 ## Credits

 - [zkOracle-OCW](https://github.com/ubinix-warun/zkOracle-OCW/tree/main) - provided a great reference implementation on zkOracles and off-chain workers